kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

   axway/apiportal:X.X.X
 ```

-You can simplify the process creating the following file structure under a directory of your choice, for example `${HOME}/certs`:
+You can simplify the process by creating the following file structure under a directory of your choice, for example `${HOME}/certs`:

 ```
 ${HOME}/certs/